V-Squared/V-Squared.github.io/plan/road-map.md

 ## Campaign 7

 OEMs have the power to make the V² Mini and All-In-One PCs mainstream; to put them into the shop around your corner.
 We will demo V² with working products on our **OEM Asia Tour** in China, Hong Kong and Taiwan.
 We will exhibit in major cities.
-OEM can book our visit to their site, so their is minimal cost and interruptions to train their marketing people and engineers on V² Modular Mini PC.
+OEM can book our visit to their site, reducing cost and interruptions to train their marketing people and engineers on V² Modular Mini PC.
 We will bring OEM RDK's for the engineers to start Rapid Development.
 We also offer an "Open House" in Guangzhou for OEM developer to visit us at any time in order to get answers to their questions directly from the people who created V² Open Modular PC.

 ## Connection 7-8